eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Inspect a Recording (Offline Mode)
 ==================================

-*Fast DDS Monitor Pro* can open a previously captured DDS recording and inspect it with full playback control, instead of connecting to a live network.
+*DDS Monitor Pro* can open a previously captured DDS recording and inspect it with full playback control, instead of connecting to a live network.
 This is useful for analyzing an issue after it happened, or sharing a captured session with a colleague.